MrBLightning/chuck-norris-facts/README.md

 ### Download the code

-You can download the app's code by clicking on the 'code' button on the top right of the screen and choosing the 'Download ZIP' option.
+You can download the app's code by clicking on the 'code' button on the top right of the repository screen and choosing the 'Download ZIP' option.

 This will get you a zip (compressed) file containing almost